 Where Connect’s data gets it wrong

-Defence analysts will rebuild the transaction timeline from source documents and compare it against what Connect assembled.
-Discrepancies between the two versions become the foundation of the defence argument.
-The prosecution says the pattern suggests hidden income, the defence shows the pattern was created by a data entry error at the bank or a timing mismatch between tax years.
+Defence analysts will rebuild the transaction timeline using the source materials and contrast it with what Connect assembled.
+The distinctions between the two versions serve as the foundation for the defensive argument.
+The prosecution contends that the pattern reveals hidden income, while the defence contends that the pattern was the result of a timing error between tax years or a data entry error at the bank.

 Risk modelling in defence work